 - Can we still improve a few things here and there?

-Typical observation after Agile Transformation occured:
+Typical observation after Agile Transformation occurred:

 - It mainly focused on organizational Governance.
 It is indeed important but shouldn’t be the only thing addressed.